Uberi/University-Notes/PHYS121/PHYS121.md

 When we have a 2 dimensional problem, we almost always simply break it down into two 1 dimensional problems - one for each dimension - solve the two problems, and then combine the solutions into the solution for the 2 dimensional problem.

 In 2D and 3D, we use vectors to represent quantities that have a magnitude and a direction.
-Vectors are written as $\vec{x}$ or $\boldsymbol{x}$.
+Vectors are written as $\vec{x}$ or $\bm{x}$.
 When a vector is simply written as $x$, we assume this means the magnitude of the vector.

 We will mostly be using vectors in Cartesian coordinates ($\vec{a} = (a_x, a_y)$), but for rotating systems, we will sometimes use polar coordinates ($\vec{a} = (r, \theta)$).